RayHightower/rayhightower.github.com/source/_posts/2013-02-26-atari-pong-rubymotion.markdown

 * Writing a game lets us break out of our constraints.
 Devs who write business apps are very familiar with constraints.
 * Because writing a game is fun.
 Get over it :-)

-Of course, the most important reason was given by a  Captain of the USS Enterprise:
+Of course, the most important reason was given by a Captain of the USS Enterprise NCC-1701 (no bloody A, B, C, or D):
 >The more advanced the mind, the greater the need for the simplicity of play.
 ><br/>~James T. Kirk

 ####Comments and Pull Requests
 I lead a [software team](http://wisdomgroup.com) that builds business apps for the web and for mobile.
 My experience with games is limited.
-If you are a game developer, and if you see anything in my code that could be done better or differently, don't be shy!
+If you are a game developer, and if you see anything in my code that could be done better, don't be shy!
 Feel free to submit a [pull request via GitHub](http://github.com/rayhightower/pong-rm), or you can drop a note in the comments below.
 Thanks!